gsvprharsha/Hunter-Framework/README.md

 <b> Hunter aims to be a begineer friendly framework.
 Using Hunter does not require any advanced skills, but you need to be familiar with some of the terminologies of penetration testing.</b>

 ## Installation
+<b>Note: <br>Make sure to run the framework in root user.
+Hunter requires some permissions, which are only available to the root user</b><br>
-<b> Follow the below steps to run Hunter without any issues on your device</b>
+<b> Follow the below steps to run Hunter without any issues on your device.</b>
 <li>Open your terminal and clone this repository using the following command</li><br>

 ```